mesosphere/dcos-docs-site/pages/1.11/installing/evaluation/cloud-installation/digitalocean/index.md

 ## Environment

-- 1, 3 or 5 Mesos master nodes in the admin zone
+- One, three or five Mesos master nodes in the admin zone

-- 4 Mesos private agent nodes
+- Four Mesos private agent nodes

-- 1 Mesos public agent node
+- One Mesos public agent node

 - DigitalOcean 4GB (or more) Droplets